thushjandan/p4-table-join/Readme.md

 ```

 ## Design
-After the IPv4 header, the [MYP4DB_Relation](#relational-header-myp4db_relation) header will be appended, which contains the metadata for a relation and control flags.
+After the IPv4 header, the [MYP4DB_Relation](#relational-header-myp4db_relation) header will be appended, which contains the metadata for a relation.
 IPv4 protocol number 0xFA (250) is used to indicate that header.
-A header stack of type [DBEntry](#request-tuple-dbentry) will follow for every tuple.
+An additional header of type [DBEntry](#request-tuple-dbentry) will follow, which contains a single tuple.

-The switch will process each tuple from the header stack.
-If the switch decides to store the relation in case of an empty hash table, it will remove the whole header stack as well as [MYP4DB_Relation](#relational-header-myp4db_relation) header at the end.
-So, the receiver will only receive the UDP packet consisting of Ethernet & IPv4 headers.
+The switch will process the tuple from the header.
+If the switch decides to store the relation in case of an empty hash table, it will drop the whole packet after processing.

-In case the requested relation is a different from the relation stored on the switch, a INNER JOIN operation is assumed on the switch and a header stack of type [DBReplyEntry](#reply-tuple-joined-tuple), containing the joined tuples, is generated.
+In case the requested relation is a different from the relation stored on the switch, a INNER JOIN operation is assumed on the switch and a header of type [DBReplyEntry](#reply-tuple-joined-tuple), containing the joined tuple, is generated.

 ### Relational Header (MYP4DB_Relation)
 ```